stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 a.
 Modeling Your User Base
 ===========================

 The first question that we need to address is how we are going to model our users inside the Stormpath database.
-User Accounts in Stormpath aren't directly associated with Applications, but only indirectly via **Directories** and **Groups**.
+User Accounts in Stormpath aren't directly associated with Applications, but only indirectly via **Directories** and also possibly **Groups**.

-All of your users will have to be associated with at least one Directory resource, so we can start there.
+All of your Accounts will have to be associated with at least one Directory resource, so we can start there.

 i.
 Directories
 --------------

 The **Directory** resource is a top-level container for Account and Group resources.
 A Directory also manages security policies (like password strength) for the Accounts it contains.
-Allowing users to log in to an application is simply a matter of creating an AccountStoreMapping that maps the Directory resource that contains them to the Application resource that you want them to access.

 Directories can be used to cleanly manage segmented user Account populations.
 For example, you might use one Directory for company employees and another Directory for customers, each with its own security policies.

 Additionally: